omri2861/UdemyWebDev/NOTES.md

 is more of a logical section of the page.

 ### Buttons

 There is this awesome site called Font Awesome, which contains tons of icons, fonts, and other neat stuff, free for commercial use (I think).
 They used to be internet good-guys, but their policy changed a bit since Angela's lesson (now they have a "pro" version).
 Should definatly remember this though.

+### Responsiveness

+- There is a nice site which angela reccommends which rates your site's responsiveness.
+  I should get that link
+- Media queries- an awesome way to execute responsive CSS code, depending on the media views the site.
+This can be done with the following syntax: `@media <type> <feature>`